mailjet/api-documentation/guides/_event-api.md

 - agent : User-Agent

-##Possible values for errors
+## Possible values for errors

 error_related_to | error | What really happened ?
 -------------- | -------------- | --------------
 recipient | user unknown | Email address doesn't exist, double check it for typos !
  | mailbox inactive | Account has been inactive for too long (likely that it doesn't exist anymore).
  | quota exceeded | Even though this is a non-permanent error, most of the time when accounts are over-quota, it means they are inactive.
  | blacklisted | You tried to send to a blacklisted recipient for this account.
  | spam reporter | You tried to send to a recipient that has reported a previous message from this account as spam.
 domain | invalid domain | There's a typo in the domain name part of the address.
 Or the address is so old that its domain has expired !
  | no mail host | Nobody answers when we knock at the door.
  | relay/access denied | The destination mail server is refusing to talk to us.
  | greylisted | This is a temporary error due to possible unrecognised senders.
 Delivery will be re-attempted.
  | typofix | The domain part of your recipient email address was not valid.
 content | bad or empty template | You should check that the template you are using has a content or is not corrupted.
- | error in template language | Your content contain a template language error , you can refer to the [error reporting functionalities](#templates-error-management) to get more information.
+ | error in template language | Your content contains a template language error, you can refer to the [error reporting functionalities](#templates-error-management) to get more information.
 spam | sender blocked | This is quite bad!
 You should contact us to investigate this issue.
  | content blocked | Something in your email has triggered an anti-spam filter and your email was rejected.
 Please contact us so we can review the email content and report any false positives.
  | policy issue | We do our best to avoid these errors with outbound throttling and following best practices.
 Although we do receive alerts when this happens, make sure to contact us for further information and a workaround
 system | system issue | Something went wrong on our server-side.
 A temporary error.
 Please contact us if you receive an event of this type.
  | protocol issue | Something went wrong with our servers.
 This should not happen, and never be permanent !
  | connection issue | Something went wrong with our servers.
 This should not happen, and never be permanent !
 mailjet | preblocked | You tried to send an email to an address that recently (or repeatedly) bounced.
 We didn't try to send it to avoid damaging your reputation.
  | duplicate in campaign | You used X-Mailjet-DeduplicateCampaign and sent more than one email to a single recipient.
 Only the first email was sent; the others were blocked.

-##Online Demonstration
+## Online Demonstration

 You can test the Event API with our <a href="https://live-event-dashboard-demo.mailjet.com/" target="_blank">Mailjet Live Event API Dashboard</a>.
 After setting up your public and private API key, you can select the events you want to test.
 This dashboard will update your Endpoint URLs (Make sure that when testing you make a backup of your current Endpoint URLs).
 You can then send messages and see the event payload appear in the Dashboard.

 This demo, built in NodeJS and Golang, is available on <a href="https://github.com/arnaudbreton/mailjet-live-event-dashboard" target="_blank">GitHub</a>.
 Feel free to reuse or contribute.